Perfect Your Sales Script: How to Pen Winning Cold Calling Scripts

 In the age of always be helping, salespeople need a new type of sales scripts and to completely change their way of using them.

 When you only connect with companies when there's a data-backed reason for you to be in touch and tailor your offer according to your potential customer's current situation and needs, you'll significantly improve your call to meeting hit rate.
-At Vainu, our salespeople book on average 8.5 meetings per 100 calls.
-Every third call is usually answered, meaning Vainu's salespeople have a hit rate from actual conversations to booked meetings on just over 25 percent.
+At Vainu, our salespeople book, on average 8.5 meetings per 100 calls.
+Every third call is usually answered, meaning Vainu's salespeople have a hit rate from actual conversations to booked meetings of just over 25 percent.